 Bhubesi Pride Foundation is a UK registered charity, number 1153069.

 Bhubesi Pride Foundation began life as a series of projects, starting with its first in 2011.
 Now, an established organisation, the charity seeks to continue growing responsibly, in order to achieve and surpass its objectives, as set out by its Board of Trustees.

 With plans to develop sustainable infrastructure, our goals remain committed to the communities with whom the charity maintains strong relationships.

 Board of Trustees

 Lloyd runs Cardiff based video production company, Rockadove.
 He’s founded business networking groups in the UK and is on the committee for the Chartered Institute of Marketing in Wales.
 Lloyd’s company produced all videos for the charity from 2010 to 2014 and he visited Rwanda and Tanzania in 2013, reviewing project work.

 Andy founded Birmingham based web agency The Higgs Design Co., and is now COO at Akkroo, a London data capture startup.
 His agency built and maintains Bhubesi Pride Foundation’s website.
 Andy joined Rugby in Africa 2013 in Tanzania and Malawi.

 Oliver spent seven years at Dulwich College, before attending Cambridge University to read economics.
 He volunteered for five months on Rugby in Africa 2014.
-Oliver subsequently joined the organisation as Operations Director and was influential in developing the charity throughout 2015, working in strategic planning and stakeholder management capacities.
-He led the charity’s 2015 expedition.
+Oliver then joined BPF to lead the charity’s 2015 expedition and was influential in developing the organisation’s operations and structure throughout 2015, working in strategic planning and stakeholder management capacities.

 Grant was born and raised in South Africa.
 Following years in corporate web and graphic design, he started Rugbydump.com in 2006 and quickly built it to be one of the most visited rugby websites on the planet.
 He has worked with Bhubesi Pride Foundation since 2011 and continues to help with awareness, while consulting on website and social media strategy.
 Grant now lives in Europe, while spending time in Africa at least once a year.